uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 #### Example 4.4: Counting Words in Multiple Files From a File List

-This example job script is similar to example [dynamic-word-count-multiple-files](#example-43-dynamically-reading-and-counting-words-in-multiple-files), but instead of dynamically reading files from the directory, it counts the number of words in multiple files in parallel using a Slurm job array, with the files along with the path listed in a separate file list.
-This example utilizes the same input files from [Input File Generation](#environment-setup-for-slurm-array-execution) section.
+This example job script is similar to the previous example [Dynamic Word Count in Multiple Files](#example-43-dynamically-reading-and-counting-words-in-multiple-files), but instead of dynamically reading files from the directory, it counts the number of words in multiple files in parallel using a Slurm job array, with the files along with the path listed in a separate file list.
+This example uses the same input files from [Input File Generation](#environment-setup-for-slurm-array-execution) section.

 To create a file list by tracking all the files in the `input_files` directory, use the find command along with globbing to list all generated files in the current directory and its subdirectories.
 The input files along with its absolute path are tracked in `file_list.txt`.